Dynamical large deviations for plasmas below the Debye length and the Landau equation: Introduction: kinetic theories, dynamical large deviations and equilibrium statistical mechanics

 where $p\left(\mathbf{v},t\right)$ is a homogenous function over the $\mu$-space, and where the large deviation Hamiltonian $H_{\text{Landau}}[f,p]$ is

 with

 and

 The drift $\mathbf{b}$, diffusion tensor $\mathbf{D}$, and interaction tensor \textbf{$\mathbf{B}$ }will\textbf{ }be defined in the following sections.
-In particular, in this paper we show that whenever the size of the domain is larger than the Debye length, the relevant large deviation parameter is the plasma parameter $\Lambda$, while whenever the size of the domain is smaller than the Debye length, the relevant large deviation parameter is the number of particles.
+In particular, in this paper we show that whenever the size of the domain is larger than the Debye length $\lambda_d$, the relevant large deviation parameter is the plasma parameter $\Lambda$, and $H_{\text{Landau}}$ describes correctly the large deviations for any fluctuations with wave numbers $k$ with $k\lambda_{D}\gg1$ (those are the same as the validity conditions for the Landau equation).
+Whenever the size of the domain is smaller than the Debye length, the relevant large deviation parameter is the number of particles, and $H_{\text{Landau}}$ describes correctly the large deviation for all fluctuations.

 We give two derivations of this Hamiltonian $H_{\text{Landau}}$.
 The first derivation starts from the large deviation Hamiltonian $H_{B}$ \cite{Bouchet_Boltzmann_JSP} of a dilute gas in the Boltzmann--Grad limit (the large deviation for the Boltzmann kinetic theory) and considers the weak scattering limit.
 Both the Landau equation and the large deviation Hamiltonian $H_{\text{Landau}}$ are obtained in the weak scattering limit from the large deviations of the Boltzmann kinetic theory.
 As a second derivation, we compute the large deviation Hamiltonian $H_{\text{Landau}}$ directly from the plasma dynamics.